Majok-Bol/expense-tracker-api/README.md

 ---

-# 📊 Category Totals
+# Category Totals

 ```http
 GET /api/v1/expenses/category-totals
 ```

-Returns the total amount spent in each category by the authenticated user.
+Returns total spending grouped by category for the authenticated user.

+It also returns the user's gross total spending.

 Example: